Introduction: Parathyroid gland and hormone.

 Regulation of PTH secretion

-Decrease calcium ions in the blood stimulates PTH secretion , so that the level of calcium ions in the blood is maintained.
+A decrease in calcium ions in the blood stimulates PTH secretion, so that the level of calcium ions in the blood is maintained.

 Increase serum phosphate level:

-• decreases serum calcium level that will stimulate PTH secretion.
+- Decreases serum calcium level, which will stimulate PTH secretion.

-• Inhibits calcitriol formation that will stimulate PTH secretion.
+- Inhibits calcitriol formation, which will stimulate PTH secretion.

-Product of serum calcium x serum phosphate in plasma remains constant.Increase in the serum phosphate leads to decrease in the serum calcium and vice versa.
+The product of serum calcium x serum phosphate in plasma remains constant.An increase in serum phosphate leads to a decrease in serum calcium and vice versa.

 Leave a comment